danielsmak/danielsmak/README.md

 ##### English:

-Hello 👋, I'm Daniels Makarenko, a frontend developer and UX / UI designer from Düsseldorf.
+Hello 👋, I'm Daniels Makarenko, a junior web-developer and UX / UI designer from Düsseldorf.

 My colleagues value me as a competent and reliable team player with a great passion for frontend development and UX / UI design.
 In my last position, I was instrumental in the implementation of several projects in these areas.